facelessuser/pymdown-extensions/docs/src/markdown/extras/mermaid.md

 quirks.

-In general, we leave setting up custom fences for the user to explore, but we do get asked occasionally how to get Mermaid working, and what we are doing, so we thought we'd share some some additional information in case there is a strong desire from any of our users to implement a robust Mermaid solution.
+In general, we leave setting up custom fences for the user to explore, but we do get asked occasionally how to get Mermaid working, and what we are doing, so we thought we'd share some additional information in case there is a strong desire from any of our users to implement a robust Mermaid solution.

 If you'd like to see exactly what we do, you can checkout our source code, but in this example, we will show the basics.